 While Camp Woodend is a traditional camp (not specialized for specific special needs), we welcome all children and we do our very best to accommodate every child.
 The camp director is always available to discuss whether Camp Woodend is right for your child.
-Please call 301-652-9188 x15 or email [email protected].
+Please call 301-652-8107 or email [email protected].

 What summer job opportunities do you have available?
 Do you have a CIT program for high-schoolers?

 For paid positions (must be over 18) see: Opportunities for Education Interns and Teachers.
 We do not have a traditional CIT program.
-However, we do have a Teen Naturalist Training (TNT) Program for students entering Grades 9, 10 or 11 in Fall 2023.
-These hours are eligible for Student Service Learning hours.
+However, we do have a Teen Naturalist Training (TNT) Program for students entering Grades 9, 10 or 11 in Fall 2024.
+These hours are eligible for Student Service Learning hours and families must pay to attend.
 Application is currently open at https://forms.office.com/r/cwD1Mjv4MS.
-Applications will be accepted through March 5, 2023 on a rolling basis.
+Applications will be accepted from December 2023 through March 4, 2024 on a rolling basis.
 Once accepted, TNTs will register and pay through the camp registration system.
 Note: Acceptance into the TNT program is dependent on an interview.

 I am already registered for summer camp.
 What do I need to have ready for the first day?